 The Fair Housing Act at Work

-The FHA and Assistance Animals
+The FHA and Assistance Animals - An Example Story

 A combat veteran of the Gulf War rented a condo in a community managed by a condominium association.
 He found it difficult to cope with his psychiatric disabilities while living alone.
 He did not think that he would be able to continue to live on his own.
 His mental health care providers recommended that he get an assistance animal to provide emotional support to help control the effects of depression and anxiety so that he could continue to live on his own.
 He acquired a small dog which helped to minimize the symptoms of his psychiatric disabilities.

 In the past, the Condominium Association where the veteran lived did not allow dogs but it allowed service and assistive animals for people with disabilities.
-After the veteran acquired his assistance animal the Condominium Association changed its policies and allowed only owners, not renters like the veteran, to have pets and service and support animals were considered to be pets.
+After the veteran acquired his assistance animal the Condominium Association changed its policies and allowed only owners, not renters like the veteran, to have pets.
+Service and support animals were considered to be pets.
 Pets were subject to a $150 registration fee, a $35 annual re-registration fee, and the pet’s owner had to have a $100,000 general liability policy covering animals.

 The veteran provided evidence that his dog was an assistance animal that provided emotional support and ameliorated the symptoms of his disability.
 He provided a letter from his psychiatrist and provided proof that the dog had been vaccinated and registered with the county.
 The veteran disputed the fee requirements because his assistance animal was a reasonable accommodation.